IIP Placements in India

 Location: New Delhi, India

 CanSupport is a palliative care organization working since 1996 with cancer patients at different stages of cancer.
 Its home-based palliative care program is the pioneering model in North India for holistic care of people facing advanced cancer, run by multi-professional teams who have made death their life’s work, striving to add life to days whether or not days can be added to lives.
 CanSupport's focus is on the less privileged and underserved and all its services are provided free of charge.
 IIP candidates should be motivated, organized, creative students, eager to make a difference in the lives of those affected by cancers.
 IIP interns will work directly under the program director in the development, implementation, and maintenance of various patient care, marketing, fundraising, and outreach programs that benefit cancer patients and their families.
 There will also be the opportunity to carry out specific projects, such as program activities for children with cancer (arts and c raft, music, photography projects).
 This placement is appropriate for students interested in psychology, statistics, journalism, event management, and marketing.
 Four placements have been created for the International Internship Program.

 Location: Hyderabad, Andhra Pradesh, India

-The Care Foundation seeks to build progressive self-reliant rural communities, with a holistic approach, by providing over 40 diverse services in the areas of health care, environment, sanitation, primary education, adult literacy, skills development, etc. The Foundation currently works in 199 villages in six districts of Andhra Pradesh—East Godavari, West Godavari, Krishna, Guntur, Ranga Reddy, and Visakhapatnam—positively transforming the lives of over a million people.
+The Care Foundation seeks to build progressive self-reliant rural communities, with a holistic approach, by providing over 40 diverse services in the areas of health care, environment, sanitation, primary education, adult literacy, skills development, etc. The Foundation currently works in 199 villages in six districts of Andhra Pradesh—East Godavari, West Godavari, Krishna, Guntur, Ranga Reddy, and Visakhapatnam—positively transforming the lives of more than a million people.
 Specific projects for IIP interns are customized to the interest of the IIP intern and the needs of the organization.
 IIP interns may work on one of the following two projects:

 - Health Service Design: Evaluate the services provided by healthcare workers and supervisors at the village level.
 Design a service that maps existing services to community, highlighting gaps in service delivery.
 Implement the new service design to meet the gaps evaluated in the study.